NOTICE TO PASSENGER:

 The Company strongly recommends that Passengers obtain travel insurance to protect against loss or damage to baggage and personal effects, trip cancellation, emergency medical disembarkation and/or repatriation expenses, accidental death or injury, illness and medical expenses sustained or incurred in connection with your cruise.
 Passengers should be aware that some forms of routine health insurance do not protect Passengers when outside of their usual location of residence.

 (A) The Cruise Ship's operation is subject to weather conditions, mechanical problems, vessel traffic, government intervention, duty to assist other vessels or persons in distress, availability of berth facilities, and other factors beyond the Company's control.
 (B) The Company does not guarantee that the Cruise Ship will call at every advertised port or follow any particular route or time schedule.
 The Master and the Company shall have an absolute right to cancel, change or substitute the advertised schedule, ports, itinerary or route, or substitute other ships, without notice.
 If a scheduled port of embarkation is substituted, the Company shall determine and arrange transportation to the substituted port at no expense to the Passenger.
 (C) No part of the Fare is refundable, except as specifically provided as follows: (i) Before the Voyage begins, the Company has the right to cancel the Voyage for any reason without notice.
-The Company shall refund the full amount of the Fare received, and the Company shall have no further liability whatsoever. (ii) If the scheduled Voyage embarkation is delayed more than six (6) hours, the Company may arrange at no additional expense to the Passenger, such hotel accommodations as the Company deems appropriate until the Cruise Ship is ready to board.
+In such event, The Company shall refund the full amount of the Fare received, and the Company shall have no further liability whatsoever. (ii) If the scheduled Voyage embarkation is delayed more than six (6) hours, the Company may arrange at no additional expense to the Passenger, such hotel accommodations as the Company deems appropriate until the Cruise Ship is ready to board.
 In this event, The Company shall have no further liability or obligation to the Passenger. (iii) After the Voyage begins, the Master may terminate the Voyage at any nearest port or at the next port of the itinerary.
 In such cases, the Company's sole liability shall be to make a pro-rata refund of the Fare received for any unused cruise days.
 The pro-rata refund will be calculated based on the number of whole days of twenty-four (24) hours that the Voyage is reduced.
 No pro-rata refund will be made for part of a day.
-The Company shall provide substitute transportation of its choice to the point of disembarkation. (iv) If the scheduled duration of the Voyage is extended, the Company shall have no liability to the Passenger, and the Passenger shall not be liable to pay any extra Fare. (v) If the duration of the Voyage is reduced, then the Company's sole liability shall be to make a pro-rata refund based on the number of whole days the Voyage is shortened by more than twenty-four (24) hours.
+The Company shall provide substitute transportation of its choice to the scheduled point of disembarkation. (iv) If the scheduled duration of the Voyage is extended, the Company shall have no liability to the Passenger, and the Passenger shall not be liable to pay any extra Fare. (v) If the duration of the Voyage is reduced, then the Company's sole liability shall be to make a pro-rata refund based on the number of whole days the Voyage is shortened by more than twenty-four (24) hours.
+In no event shall the Company be liable for consequential damages as a result of the cancellation, termination or extension of any voyage..

 The Passenger may cancel the Contract at any time prior to commencement of the Voyage by giving notice in writing to MSC Cruises.